bsuth/punchfolio/content/projects/rule-builder/index.md

 # Designing a Rule Builder on Promotion Software

 In the competitive landscape of meal kit subscriptions, Marley Spoon has made its mark by delivering convenient home-cooked experiences to customers in 7 countries, with Australia and the USA as the biggest markets.
-Their focus on pre-portioned ingredients and diverse recipes has resonated with those who seek ease without sacrificing flavor.
+Their focus on pre-portioned ingredients and diverse recipes has resonated with those who look for quick and easy meal preparation.
 With subscription plans designed for two-person and four-person households, subscribers can choose up to 6 meals per week, simplifying meal planning.

-Vouchers have long been a staple in attracting new customers to the meal kit experience.
+Vouchers have been a mean in attracting new customers to the meal kit experience.
 However, the simplicity of offering flat percentage discounts has become a bit more complicated. **Offering the same discounts across all subscription plans started eating into profit margins, especially for higher-value plans.** Collaborating with product and marketing managers, we discovered a solution by introducing varying discounts linked to specific subscription plans.
 However, the existing promotion software caused a challenge, as it wasn't equipped for this level of customization.

 ## The Strategy of Split Voucher